MadFlasheroo7/Madifiers/README.md

 │   ├── bionicText                # applies bionic reading affect on text │   ├── extensions                # TODO
 │
+├── madifiers-utils               # directory for all utility functions │   ├── buttons                   # contains all custom buttons like back and glow │
 ├── madifiers-window              # directory for window related modules │   ├── windowUtils               # window utils to get usable screen height, width and more in dp and px
 ```